Al-ghazali251/AI_model_train/README.md

-Just a repo to store muy trained models
+Just a repo to store my trained models